saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 Note that that should match the file listing from the Google Drive web UI above.

-If it doesn’t, there’s a problem running the rclone_vfs.service.
+If it doesn’t, there’s a problem running the saltbox_managed_rclone_google.service.
 Perhaps try running the mounts tag.

 Do not continue until those two file listings match.
 They won’t match mine; they should both show the same files from YOUR gdrive.